The Light of the World

 On the 4th Sunday of the Holy Fifty Days, the Church reads John 12:35-50.
-In this passage, Jesus was speaking to a crowd who was questioning why Jesus had to be raised up.
-Jesus then told them to walk in the light while the light was still with them and to believe in the light so they can become sons of light.
+In this passage, Jesus was speaking to a crowd questioning why Jesus had to be raised.
+Jesus then told them to walk in the light while it was still with them and to believe in it so they could become sons of light.
 Jesus then left them so that the prophecy of Isaiah (Isaiah 53:1) may be fulfilled.
 After this was done, Jesus explained to them that He came to save the world.

 In this chapter of St. John’s Gospel, we now come to the very close of Jesus’ public ministry, just a day or so before His suffering in Gethsemane, His mock trial, His torture, and His sacrificial death on the Cross.
 The light of the world is about to be extinguished on the Cross.